 Step 5: Distributing Content

 You can purchase apps and books through Apple School Manager to distribute to devices in Jamf School.
 To purchase apps and books through Apple School Manager, you must first create a location-based token (formerly VPP token) and upload it to Jamf School.
 You can do this using the Setup Assistant.
-For more information, see Renewing or Replacing a Volume Purchasing Token from Apple School Manager.
+For more information, see Renewing or Replacing a Service Token from Apple School Manager.

 There are two methods you can use to distribute apps and books purchased through Apple School Manager to devices and users: